dalesgit/zettelkasten/Poetry/poetry-11-20.md

 when she blocks out the rest.
 Sense of accomplishment after 3 days of struggling to get a system of reporting in **Obsidian**.
+Today I can look at myself with some new eyes.